MIT 8.372 - Quantum Information Science 3

 Problem set 4 Tues, Oct 8 solutionsMIT Mutual information and capacity

-Problem set 5 Wed, Oct 16 Entanglement-assisted capacity and Fisher information
+Problem set 5 Wed, Oct 16 solutionsMIT Entanglement-assisted capacity and Fisher information

-Problem set 6 Tues, Oct 22 Pinsker and more entanglement-assisted capacities
+Problem set 6 Tues, Oct 22 solutionsMIT Pinsker and more entanglement-assisted capacities

 Project Proposal Tues, Nov 12